embernet/sidekick/web_ui/public/sidekick_ai.md

   - Provide some general context that you want to inform the AI about for all chat requests.
 E.g. Your background, skills, expertise, interests, work, values, goals, priorities.
   - Provide some content guidelines for the AI to follow when responding to chat requests.
 E.g. The response should be concise, clear, factual, friendly, professional, respectful, empathetic, supportive, assertive, encouraging, positive, constructive, helpful, creative, original, engaging, include examples.
   - Provide some format guidelines for the AI to follow when responding to chat requests.
 E.g. provide the response as a plain text / markdown / as a chat with follow-up questions / as a formal report / if its a long answer always provide a summary first.
-  - Provide an additional system prompt to be included with each chat request.
+  - Provide an additional custom system prompt to be included with each chat request.

 # What can I use Sidekick for?